Director, Office of Indian Energy Policy and Programs

 David F. Conrad serves as an advisor for the Office of Indian Energy Policy and Programs.
 He previously served as the Department’s Director for Tribal and Intergovernmental Affairs in the Office of Congressional and Intergovernmental Affairs, where he was responsible for intergovernmental affairs with tribal, city, and county governments.

-Doug MacCourt has more than 25 years of experience working with tribes, Alaska Native Corporations, and tribal business enterprises on all aspects of energy development and natural resources matters.
-He advises the Office director and staff and works throughout DOE and with other federal and state agencies on policy, legislative, and funding issues that are critical to the Office’s mission of developing and deploying clean energy and related economic development projects in Indian Country.
+Doug MacCourt advises the Office director and staff and works throughout DOE and with other federal and state agencies on policy, legislative, and funding issues that are critical to the Office’s mission of developing and deploying clean energy and related economic development projects in Indian Country.
+Contact Doug via email or by calling 202-586-7866.